davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 free to either `rm` these or `mv` them to a backup location, and then re-run the line above.

-Once the command succeeds, open up a new terminal window to pick up the new zsh environment, and confirm that nix-darwin is installed on your path:
+Once the command succeeds, open up a new terminal window to pick up the new zsh environment, and confirm that `darwin-rebuild` is installed on your path:

 ```bash
 $ darwin-rebuild --help